thotypous/mikroe-uhb/README.md

 I do not own development kits from MikroElektronika other than the Mikromedia for STM32, so I cannot test this project with other devices.
 However, support for them is certainly welcome.

-PIC32-based kits apparently need their own `fix_bootloader` implementation in `devkit.py`.
-They also have a different memory division scheme with I did not study in detail.
+Most kits need their own `fix_bootloader` implementation in `devkit.py`.
+PIC32 has a different memory division scheme with I did not study in detail.
 Kits based on other MCUs should be more straightforward to support.

 Code should be self-documenting.
 There are also some useful tools for dealing with USB captures made with Wireshark under the `devtools` directory.
 Please read the comments.